It's November in Tucson which means we've said goodbye to three-degree temperatures and said hello to evening weather in the 70s.

 • Obon: Get your pork buns out onto this patio, because it's one of the best in the downtown area.
 They've also got a nice heater situation for when the nights get chillier.
 And of course, ramen. / website: obonsushi.com / address: 350 E. Congress St.

-• Sushi Garden: They might not have the (awesome) lunch buffet right now, but one of Tucson's most popular sushi spots still does all-you-can-eat sushi, cocktails and more.
+• Sushi Garden: One of Tucson's most popular sushi spots still does all-you-can-eat sushi, cocktails and more.
 Two locations, but head to Broadway for the best patio option. / website: sushigarden.com / address: 3048 E. Broadway and 7395 N. La Cholla

-• Govinda’s: This hidden gem restaurant has an oasis of a patio with exotic birds like peacocks, a koi pond and a waterfall.
-The vegetarian restaurant is connected to the Hare Krishna temple.
-The restaurant isn't doing its buffet right now, but is offering limited seating on the patio. / website: govindasoftucson.com / address: 711 E. Blacklidge Drive
+• Govinda’s: This hidden gem restaurant has an oasis of a patio with a koi pond and a waterfall.
+The vegetarian restaurant is connected to the Hare Krishna temple. / website: govindasoftucson.com / address: 711 E. Blacklidge Drive

 • Locale: Located on the historic grounds of the former Old Pueblo Grille, this modern Italian restaurant is an excellent place to sip an Aperol spritz.
 The sprawling patio reaches around the building with plenty of shady umbrellas to protect you from the sun. / website: localetucson.com / address: 60 N. Alvernon Way

 • Wildflower: The original Fox Restaurant at Casas Adobes Plaza has one of Tucson's most sought-after patios.
-Be sure to make a reservation in advance, because social distancing measures have limited the amount of space and made tables harder to get. / website: wildflowertucson.com / address: 7037 N. Oracle Road
+Be sure to make a reservation in advance. / website: wildflowertucson.com / address: 7037 N. Oracle Road

-• Ignite at the Ritz-Carlton Dove Mountain: The resort's fine dining restaurant Core may only be open to guests right now, but Ignite is keeping its doors open to the public.
-The cocktail lounge has an epic patio that looks out onto the Tortolita Mountains. / website: ritzcarlton.com/en/hotels/arizona/dove-mountain/dining/ignite / address: 15000 N. Secret Springs Drive
+• Ignite at the Ritz-Carlton Dove Mountain: The cocktail lounge has an epic patio that looks out onto the Tortolita Mountains. / website: ritzcarlton.com/en/hotels/arizona/dove-mountain/dining/ignite / address: 15000 N. Secret Springs Drive

-• Wild Garlic Grill: When the California bistro moved to its Foothills location in 2017, it inherited a large patio out back in the stately Plaza Colonial. / website: wildgarlicgrill.com / address: 2870 E. Skyline Drive, suite 120
+• Wild Garlic Grill: When the California bistro moved to its Foothills location in 2017, it inherited a large patio out back in the stately Plaza Colonial. / website: wildgarlicgrill.com / address: 2870 E. Skyline Drive

 Food and drink halls

-• The Boxyard: The shipping container food hall is reopen on Fourth Avenue, with a full bar and four food vendors including Mexican, Vietnamese and Indian food. / website: theboxyardtucson.com / address: 238 N. Fourth Ave.
+• The Boxyard: The shipping container food hall on Fourth Avenue has a bar and food vendors including Mexican, Vietnamese and Indian food. / website: theboxyardtucson.com / address: 238 N. Fourth Ave.

-• Mercado San Agustin and MSA Annex: The Mercado District complex on the west side has proven to be a popular spot for quarantine diners, with several food options including Seis tacos, Beaut Burger vegan burgers, Kukai Japanese food, Westbound beer bar and more. / website: mercadodistrict.com / address: 100 South Avenida del Convento and 267 South Avenida del Convento
+• Mercado San Agustin and MSA Annex: The Mercado District complex on the west side has proven to be a popular spot for quarantine diners, with several food options including Seis Kitchen, Agustin Kitchen, Beaut Burger, Kukai and Westbound. / website: mercadodistrict.com / address: 100 South Avenida del Convento and 267 South Avenida del Convento

 • Trident Grill: This popular sports bar has four locations across Tucson, but the best patio is the one at Plaza Palomino, which looks out onto the stately shopping plaza. / website: tridentgrill.com / address: 2910 N. Swan Road